 Help from a Credit Repair Company

 A credit repair company is an organization that can help consumers handle the dispute process.
 They do not provide any service that a consumer cannot do on their own.
-However, they advertise that their experience and knowledge makes the dispute process easier to handle and saves the consumer time and effort.
+However, they advertise that their experience and knowledge make the dispute process easier to handle and save the consumer time and effort.
 However, these credit repair companies can be costly, especially for a service that you can do on your own.

 Credit Repair vs Chapter 7 Bankruptcy: Which is Better?

-You will want to get in touch with a professional when determining which option would be better for your current situation.
+Thus, you will want to get in touch with a professional when determining which option would be better for your current situation.
 However, credit repair can be done on your own for free and will not negatively impact your credit.

 How Long Does it Take to Rebuild Credit After Chapter 7 Bankruptcy?

 Again, this varies based on the borrower.
 However, people can generally assume that the process to rebuild credit after this kind of bankruptcy will likely take between two months to two years for your score to begin improving.

 Even though it may be a daunting task, the bankruptcy filing process is pretty easy.
 It can be even easier when you have the help of a bankruptcy attorney.
 You may benefit from getting in touch with one before you start the bankruptcy filing process so that you can be sure that this is not only the right decision but that you handle it responsibly.